-As compared to the various results on $-d E/dx$ in QED obtained from the above mentioned theoretical methods~\cite{Guo:2024mgh}, qualitatively similar behaviors are found in our complete QCD calculation.
+As compared to the various results on $-d E/dx$ in QED obtained from the above-mentioned theoretical methods~\cite{Guo:2024mgh}, qualitatively similar behaviors are found in our complete QCD calculation.
 For hard scatterings, discrepancy at small $q^*/T$ originates from the different (bare or resummed) gluon propagators used in these different methods.
-A good agreement between our result and RS result is found at large $q^*/T$ where the self-energy correction can be neglected.
-However, an unphysical energy loss appears in BT result because the assumption $q^*\ll T$ doesn't hold anymore.
-For soft scatterings, our result agrees with RS result very well provided that the momentum transfer is not large, i.e., $q^*\ll T$.
-As the cutoff becomes too small so that $g T\ll q^*$ cannot be satisfied, BT result again gives a negative energy loss.
+A good agreement between our result and the RS result is found at large $q^*/T$, where the self-energy correction can be neglected.
+However, an unphysical energy loss appears in the BT result because the assumption $q^*\ll T$ does not hold anymore.
+For soft scatterings, our result agrees with the RS result very well provided that the momentum transfer is not large, i.e., $q^*\ll T$.
+As the cutoff becomes too small so that $g T\ll q^*$ cannot be satisfied, the BT result again gives a negative energy loss.
 All of these features are demonstrated in Fig.~\ref{comqs}.

 According to the above discussions, in order to guarantee the validity of using a bare propagator, the cutoff cannot be too small for hard contributions.
 Therefore, disagreement among different results starts to show up when $q^*/T\sim g$.
-Furthermore, the cutoff cannot be too large for soft contributions, and discrepancy would emerge at $q^*/T\sim 1$ where the transferred momentum is no longer soft.
-After taking into account the further assumptions made in BT result, we can expect that for both hard and soft contributions, the different results become consistent in certain region of $q^*$ where the lower and upper bounds are determined by $q^*/T\gg g$ and $q^*/T\ll 1$, respectively.
+Furthermore, the cutoff cannot be too large for soft contributions, and discrepancy would emerge at $q^*/T\sim 1$, where the transferred momentum is no longer soft.
+After taking into account the further assumptions made in the BT result, we can expect that, for both hard and soft contributions, the different results become consistent in certain region of $q^*$ where the lower and upper bounds are determined by $q^*/T\gg g$, and $q^*/T\ll 1$, respectively.
 As we can see in Fig.~\ref{comqs}, in a region roughly given by $0.01<q^*/T<1$, numerical results obtained from different methods already show a reasonably good agreement.
 However, as the coupling constant increases, this region will shrink as a result of the increased lower bound.
-For large enough couplings, the lower bound can exceed the upper bound and such a region eventually disappear.
+For large enough couplings, the lower bound can exceed the upper bound, and such a region eventually disappears.